StanleyRexGodfrey/SG-WebsiteTest/README.md

 # Stanley-Rex-Godfrey-Portfolio
 My Website

-This website is going to be used for presenting my audio productions from my music to interactive art pieces.
+This website is going to be used for presenting my audio productions from music compositions to interactive art pieces.

 Currently, I have not uploaded any of my work, but I have added two interactive web audio pieces which are fun to experiment with.